If you are in danger, please use a safer computer (i.e. local library). Exit This Site Now

 - Escort victims to court upon request.

-- Act as a liason between the victim and prosecutor.
+- Act as a liaison between the victim and prosecutor.

-- Assist victims in filing requests for Orders of Protection or Injunctions Against Harrassment. (petition forms)
+- Assist victims in filing requests for Orders of Protection or Injunctions Against Harassment.

-- Refer victims to community angencies for assistance.
+- Refer victims to community agencies for assistance.

 - Offer domestic violence advocacy services and safety planning.

 If you have questions about Obtaining a Protective Order, Your Rights as a Crime Victim, Domestic Violence, or Resource and Referrals, please contact Scottsdale Victim Services Department at 480-312-4226 and ask to speak with an advocate.